blackboxprogramming/BlackRoad-Operating-System/README.md

 `backend/static/index.html` (and any supporting assets in that directory) so the validation and deploy jobs keep pointing at the same file.

+### Railway Secrets & Automation

+- **Vercel-free deploys** – the backend ships with a Railway-native workflow (`Deploy to Railway`) so you can ignore Vercel entirely.
+- **Single source of truth** – `backend/.env.example` enumerates every runtime variable and uses obvious placeholders so you can paste the file into the Railway variables dashboard without leaking credentials.
+- **CI enforcement** – the GitHub Action `Railway Secrets & Automation Audit` runs `scripts/railway/validate_env_template.py` on every PR + nightly to make sure the template, `railway.toml`, and `railway.json` never drift from the FastAPI settings.
+- **Manual check** – run `python scripts/railway/validate_env_template.py`
+  locally to get the same assurance before pushing.

 ## Architecture

 ### Single-Page Application